 Take cleaned curry leaves, coriander and mint leaves.
-Keep 12 red chillies, 1 tbsp of urad dal, 1 tbsp tamarind, 1/2 tsp jaggery, 1/8 tsp asafoetida and salt ready.
+Keep 12 red chillies, 1 tablespoon of urad dal, 1 tablespoon tamarind, ½ teaspoon jaggery, ⅛ teaspoon asafoetida and salt ready.

-Heat 2 tsp oil in a pan, add asafoetida, red chilli, urad dal first and roast until urad dal turns golden.
+Heat 2 teaspoon oil in a pan, add asafoetida, red chilli, urad dal first and roast until urad dal turns golden.